 We are subject to the reporting obligations under the U.S. securities laws.
 The Securities and Exchange Commission, or the SEC, as required under Section 404 of the Sarbanes-Oxley Act of 2002, has adopted rules requiring public companies to include a report of management on the effectiveness of a company's internal control over financial reporting in its annual report.
 In addition, an independent registered public accounting firm for a public company must issue an attestation report on the effectiveness of the company's internal control over financial reporting.
-Our management conducted an evaluation of the effectiveness of our internal control over financial reporting and concluded that our internal control over financial reporting was effective as of May 31, 2010.
+Our management conducted an evaluation of the effectiveness of our internal control over financial reporting was effective as of May 31, 2010.
 In addition, our independent registered public accounting firm attested our internal control over financial reporting in accordance with the standards of the United States Public Company Accounting Oversight Board and reported that our company maintained effective internal control over financial reporting as of May 31, 2010.
-If we fail to maintain the effectiveness of our internal control over financial reporting, we may not be able to conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with the Sarbanes-Oxley Act.
-Moreover, effective internal control over financial reporting is necessary for us to produce reliable financial reports.
-As a result, any failure to maintain effective internal control over financial reporting of our ADSs.
+If we fail to maintain the effectiveness of our internal control over financial reporting, we may not be able to conclude on an ongoing basis that we have effective internal control over financial reporting is necessary for us to produce reliable financial reports.
+As a result, any failure to maintain effective internal control over financial reporting could result in the loss of investor confidence in the reliability of our financial statements, which in turn could negatively impact the trading price of our ADSs.
 Furthermore, we may need to incur additional costs and use additional management and other resources in an effort to comply with Section 404 of the Sarbanes-Oxley Act and other requirements going forward.